jsui5/MarbleRun/README.md

 Game.cpp is where you should program the game itself.
 Swift just initializes the whole thing and passes in input events.

+My priority for now is filling the basic requirements for a course.
+Once that's done, I'll try to optimize and refactor some things, such as VAOs and better encapsulation.

 Coming Soon<sup>TM</sup>:
 - Actual Lights
 - Fog